-The spot-and-stalk cougar hunt was held for the first time in the fall of 2020 and will be an annual hunt in Utah.
-The 2021 spot-andstalk cougar hunt has the following rules and restrictions:
+The spot-and-stalk cougar hunt is now an annual hunt in Utah.
+The 2022-2023 spot-and-stalk cougar hunt has the following rules and restrictions:

-- This cougar permit is restricted to spotand-stalk hunting methods only - you may not use a dog to pursue or harvest a cougar under this permit. - The spot-and-stalk hunting season runs from Aug.
-1, 2021 through Dec.
-31, 2021. - A hunter may use any legal weapon to harvest a cougar with a spot-and-stalk permit. - Spot-and-stalk cougar permits are available for \$30 and may be purchased at
+• This cougar permit is restricted to spotand-stalk hunting methods only - you may not use a dog to pursue or harvest a cougar under this permit.

+- The spot-and-stalk hunting season runs from July 1, 2022 through June 30, 2023. - A hunter may use any legal weapon to harvest a cougar with a spot-and-stalk permit. - Spot-and-stalk cougar permits are available for \$30 and may be purchased at wildlife.utah.gov, from a license agent or at any Division office. - A hunter may purchase only one spotand-stalk cougar permit and may harvest only one cougar with the permit. - A hunter may acquire one additional cougar permit (e.g., harvest objective or